U.S. Route 46: Bergen County

-US 46 continues southeast as a four-lane freeway, with the US 1-9 ramps following the route a short distance before merging into the route.
-At this point, US 1-9 become concurrent with US 46 and the freeway makes a sharp turn to the north-northeast.
-The road has an interchange to the 5th Street and 6th Street frontage roads, which parallel the freeway through residential areas and provide access to CR 501.
-US 1-9 / US 46 continue into Fort Lee, where it has access to a couple commercial areas via RIRO before encountering the northern terminus of Route 63 at a westbound exit and eastbound entrance.
-From here, the highway becomes a surface road that continues past more businesses and homes with RIRO access, angling northeast as it comes to an exit for Main Street.
+US 46 continues southeast as a four-lane divided highway, with the US 1/9 ramps following the route a short distance before merging into the route.
+At this point, US 1/9 runs concurrently with US 46 and the highway makes a sharp turn to the north-northeast.
+The road has an interchange to the 5th Street and 6th Street frontage roads, which parallel the highway through residential areas and provide access to CR 501.
+US 1-9/US 46 continues into Fort Lee, where it has access to a couple commercial areas via RIRO before encountering the northern terminus of Route 63 at a westbound exit and eastbound entrance.
+From here, the highway continues past more businesses and homes with RIRO access, angling northeast as it comes to an exit for Main Street.
 Immediately past this point, the road turns east and encounters a complex interchange with I-95, the eastern terminus of Route 4, and the southern terminus of US 9W.
-Here, US 1-9 / US 46 all join I-95 (although US 46 is unsigned east of this interchange) and continue to the southeast along a multilane freeway with local-express lane configuration consisting of four local lanes and four express lanes in each direction, passing numerous high-rise buildings.
-The road has an interchange with Route 67 at GWB Plaza before coming to the eastbound toll plaza for the George Washington Bridge.
-Past the toll plaza, there is an interchange for the Palisades Interstate Parkway.
+Here, US 1-9/US 46 all join I-95 (although US 46 is unsigned east of this interchange) and continue to the southeast along a multilane freeway with local-express lane configuration consisting of four local lanes and four express lanes in each direction, passing numerous high-rise buildings.
+The road has an interchange with Route 67 at GWB Plaza before coming to an interchange for the Palisades Interstate Parkway.
 After the Palisades Interstate Parkway, the road crosses the Hudson River on the George Washington Bridge, which has eight lanes total on the upper deck (formed from the express lanes) and six lanes total on the lower deck (formed from the local lanes).
-At the New Jersey/New York border on the bridge, US 46 ends while I-95 and US 1-9 continue into the borough of Manhattan in New York City on the Trans-Manhattan Expressway.
+At the New Jersey–New York state line on the bridge, US 46 ends while I-95 and US 1-9 continue into the borough of Manhattan in New York City.